m1vg/design-space-toolbox/README.md

 ---------------------

-The most convenient way to access the software is through its Docker Image [https://hub.docker.com/r/savageau/dst3].
+The most convenient way to access the software is through its Docker Image: https://hub.docker.com/r/savageau/dst3.